-In response to the increased demand for hydraulic fracturing services, between 2010 and 2014, over 13 million HHP entered the North American hydraulic fracturing market, resulting in an estimated 21 million HHP operating in North America (United States and Canada) at year-end 2014,
+In response to the increased demand for hydraulic fracturing services, between 2010 and 2015, over 12 million HHP entered the North American hydraulic fracturing market, resulting in an

-Since the closing price of crude oil reached a low of \$26.19 in February 2016, demand for HHP has improved significantly, with oil and gas producers adding 161 oil-directed rigs in the United States during this time period.
+Since the closing price of crude oil reached a low of \$26.19 in February 2016, demand for HHP has improved significantly, with oil and gas producers adding 250 oil-directed rigs in the United States since the lowest point during this time period.
 Further, North American shale E&P operators' 2017 capital budgets are higher than 2016 levels due to the more supportive commodity price environment.
 We anticipate industry-wide utilization of hydraulic fracturing horsepower to continue to increase resulting in a convergence of equipment supply and demand.
 Spears & Associates forecasts that Permian Basin hydraulic fracturing revenue will increase to \$7 billion by 2019, representing a 70% increase over 2015 revenue and a 14% annual growth rate during the same time period.